 The Epochs Remaining Epoch Sequence Duration (#1027) field indicates the number of EDP Epochs, left in the sequence, left to run, (#1258) after the current epoch finishes, except 0, which means that the sequence duration is unlimited. (#1258).
 The length of the Epoch Sequence Duration field is 1 octet.
 The settings of the value in the Epoch Sequence Duration field are defined in Table 9-401ag (Epoch Sequence Duration field values).

 Proposal:

 TGbi editor: Modify clause 9.4.2.337 as follows (track change on):

 Enhanced Data Privacy (EDP) element

-The Enhanced Data Privacy (EDP) element signals epoch parameters in protected Action(#Ed) frames.
-The EDP element signals the default privacy epoch parameters in the protected Association Response frame.
-The EDP element signals specific EDP epoch settings in non-AP MLD Specific Setting Epoch action frames.
+The Enhanced Data Privacy (EDP) element signals EDP epoch settings (#1236, #1087).